dhoyle/splicedocs-jekyll/pages/MLManager/UsingMLManager.md

 #### 4. Create your MLManager Instance  {#createmlmgr}

-To use MLManager, you need to first create a class instance:
+To use ML Manager, you need to first create a class instance:
 ```
 %spark.pyspark
 from splicemachine.ml.management import MLManager